bengtmartensson/IrScrutinizer/BUILD.md

 ## Windows setup.exe creation
-For building the Windows setup.exe, the [Inno Installer version 5](http://www.jrsoftware.org/download.php/is.exe)
+For building the Windows setup.exe, the [Inno Installer version 6](http://www.jrsoftware.org/download.php/is.exe)
     is needed.
-To build the Windows `setup.exe` file, preferrably the work area should be mounted on a Windows computer.
+To build the Windows `setup.exe` file, preferably the work area should be mounted on a Windows computer.
 Then, on the Windows computer, open the generated file `IrScrutinizer/target/IrScrutinizer_inno.iss` with
         the Inno installer, and start the compile.
 This will generate the desired file